thorgate/django-esteid/esteid/idcard/README.md

 ## Authentication with ID Card

+*TODO: Update this section based on the new id-card authentication flow*

 ### Process Outline

 The request to the client to enter PIN is initialized by a specifically configured web server,